Child support and child maintenance allowance in Finland

 If the child moves to another Nordic country

-Payment of child maintenance allowance in Finland is conditional on the child being permanently resident in Finland.
+In Finland, payment of child maintenance allowance requires that the child lives permanently in Finland.

-Child maintenance allowance can be paid temporarily, for a maximum of 6 months, for a child staying in another country if despite the stay in the other country the child is still considered to be permanently resident in Finland.
+Child maintenance allowance can be paid temporarily, for a maximum of 6 months, for a child residing in another country if the child is still considered to be permanently resident in Finland.
 The six-month time limit is not absolute if the child’s stay in another Nordic country is on a one-off and temporary basis.
-Child maintenance allowance can be paid if he/she is still permanently resident in Finland.
+Child maintenance allowance can be paid if he/she still lives permanently in Finland.

 More information